• Home

 Donate Today

-Tree of New America (TONA) started out as a multicultural film arts project that found its voice as an advocate for food sustainability.
-TONA now works with permanent & temporary supportive (PSH) housing managers to address the mental health and wellness of their residents through nutrition.
-Today, working through the united colors of the Tree of New America, TONA facilitates MobilePop-Up food pantries on behalf of it's PSH coalition partners.
+Tree of New America (TONA) started out as a multi-cultural film arts project that found its voice as an advocate for food sustainability.
+TONA then set out to work with permanent & temporary supportive (PSH) housing managers to address the mental health and wellness of their residents through nutrition.
+Today, working through the united colors of the Tree of New America, TONA facilitates Mobile-PopUp food pantries & community TableTop-PopUp cooking events to vulnerable communities experiencing food insecurity through out Orange County.

 Get Involved